tencentyun/qcloud-documents/product/大数据与AI/Elasticsearch Service/最佳实践/使用 ELK 构建日志分析系统_intl.md

 wget https://artifacts.elastic.co/downloads/logstash/logstash-5.6.4.tar.gz
 tar xvf logstash-5.6.4.tar.gz
 ```
-Note that the Logstash version should be matched with the Elasticsearch version.
+Note that the Logstash version should be consistent with the Elasticsearch version.

 2. Configure Logstash